WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 13: Images reconstructed with different K's</em>
 </p>

-We experimented with different k's for the reconstruction of the original images.
+We experimented with different k values for the reconstruction of the original images.
 Figure 13 illustrates how the reconstruction increasingly aporaches an aproximation of the original images with every aditional increase of k.

 #### <a id="PCA-section-3b"></a>b.
 Plot the variance explained by the principal components and determine the optimal number of components that balances compression and quality.